sodexx7/BlockMagic_Swap/EquitySwapIntro.md

 # The define of Equity

 1. Now take the token(BTC or USDC ) as the equity
-2. the yields strategy can select when one person begin open one swap, like the Aave, Compound, Yearn, etc. TODO should check how to use the strategy
+2. the yields strategy can be selected when one person begin open one swap, like the Aave, Compound, Yearn, etc. TODO should check how to use the strategy
 3. Structs of Equity(Leg)

 ```solidity